Frequently Asked Questions

 I do not own the property for which the fee is due.
 How do I get this resolved?

-Consequently, if you are listed as the owner of the property on the County Tax records or State Housing and Community Development Records as of July 1, 2011 you are subject to the fee, even if someone else owns the property now.
-If you did not own the property then or never owned it, file a Petition for Redetermination and indicate that this is the case.
-If it is subsequently determined that you are not subject to the fee, the billing will be canceled and any refunds that are due will be made.
+If you are listed as the owner of the property on County Tax records or the State Housing and Community Development Records as of July 1, 2015, you are subject to pay the Fiscal Year 2015-16 fee, even if someone else now owns the property.
+If you did not own the property on July 1, 2015, or if you've never owned the property, a Petition for Redetermination must be filed to appeal the fee.
+If it is subsequently determined that you are not subject to the fee, the billing will be canceled and any refunds due will be made.

 What is the basic law that describes SRA?